What a difference a day makes.

 Suddenly I realised I could do a similar short day, what’s the hurry?

-Four creek crossings to rinse the socks and I was ready to call it a day.
+Four creek crossings to rinse my socks, and I was ready to call it a day.

-Nina, a woman from Guatemala stopped in for lunch and a two hour chat, she had camped last night in the rain, and managed to dry off somewhat before heading off out into the wet.
+Nina, a woman from Guatemala, stopped in for lunch and a two-hour chat.
+She had camped last night in the rain and managed to dry off somewhat before heading out into the wet.

-So, not such a big day, the rain happening lightly, I hope it stops before the Rangatata fills up.
+So, it’s not such a big day; the rain is happening lightly.
+I hope it stops before the Rangatata fills up.

 Now it’s time for bed.